 The Agricultural Show came into being during the Rhodesian era when the country was still under colonial rule.
-The annual show started as a small venture 1910 in the then colonial capital Salisbury.
+The annual show started as a small venture 1910 in the then colonial capital Salisbury (now Harare).
 It was started by a group of medium scale white setter farmers especially from the Mashonaland region.
 The main idea behind the launch of the show was to share and exchange ideas.
 During this period in Rhodesia, the British South Africa Company government which was in charge had begun the land invasion crusade in which indigenous Shona and Ndebele communities were displaced from their traditional homelands to newly established reserves and communal areas.

 Hence the British South Africa government promoted the land alienation as part of the grand agenda to promote commercial agriculture in Southern Rhodesia.
 The Agricultural Show during its infancy was funded by a conglomeration of commercial farmers and the government.
 Exhibitions were by and large in agricultural products such as maize, sorghum, wheat and livestock.